-- Aesthetic Dental Procedures Services and supplies provided in connection with dental procedures that are primarily aesthetic, including bleaching of teeth and labial veneers - Anesthesia We will not provide coverage for the following forms of anesthesia: local; regional block; Trigem division block; local analgesia; intravenous sedation; and non-intravenous conscious sedation. - Bonding & Splinting - Consults - Cosmetic Services We will not provide coverage for dental services that are primarily for cosmetic or aesthetic purposes and are not medically necessary - Fluoride - Grafting Procedures - Medications and Supplies Charges in connection with medication, including take home drugs, premedications, therapeutic drug injections and supplies associated with dental services are not covered. - Oral Hygiene Programs We will not provide coverage for training or supplies used for: dietary counseling; tobacco counseling; oral hygiene; or plaque control programs. - Orthodontic Services
+- Aesthetic Dental Procedures Services and supplies provided in connection with dental procedures that are primarily aesthetic, including bleaching of teeth and labial veneers - Anesthesia We will not provide coverage for the following forms of anesthesia: local; regional block; Trigem division block; local analgesia; intravenous sedation; and non-intravenous conscious sedation. - Bonding & Splinting - Consults - Cosmetic Services We will not provide coverage for dental services that are primarily for cosmetic or aesthetic purposes and are not medically necessary - Fluoride

-Exclusions under the Comprehensive Dental Benefit (continued):
+Dental Services (continued)

-- Procedures to Increase Vertical Dimension We will not provide coverage for procedures, restorations and appliances to increase vertical dimension or to restore occlusion. - Replacement of Prosthetic Devices We will not provide coverage for replacement of a lost, missing or stolen prosthetic device.
+- Grafting Procedures - Medications and Supplies Charges in connection with medication, including take home drugs, pre-medications, therapeutic drug injections and supplies associated with dental services are not covered. - Oral Hygiene Programs We will not provide coverage for training or supplies used for: dietary counseling; tobacco counseling; oral hygiene; or plaque control programs. - Orthodontic Services - Procedures to Increase Vertical Dimension We will not provide coverage for procedures, restorations and appliances to increase vertical dimension or to restore occlusion. - Replacement of Prosthetic Devices We will not provide coverage for replacement of a lost, missing or stolen prosthetic device.
 We will not provide coverage for replacement of a prosthetic device for which benefits were provided under this benefit unless the existing prosthetic was placed more than five years ago and cannot be made serviceable. - Tooth Implantation and Transplantation including supported crowns and any associated care for implant placement. - Sealants - Separate Charges Services and supplies that may be billed as separate charges (these are considered inclusive of the billed procedure), including the following: any supplies, local anesthesia, and sterilization. - Space Maintainers